gdgmilano/devfestmilano2025/public/data/location.md

 ## By car 🚗

 The nearest parking to the venue, just 5 minutes walking, is the [ATM Parking Famagosta](https://maps.app.goo.gl/EQ9XScsjRkgtixVK7).
+It's a paid parking, but the cost is limited.
+More information on the [official website](https://www.atm.it/it/AltriServizi/Auto/Pagine/Famagosta.aspx).

 Please notice that the venue is inside the Area B zone of Milano, which limits the access to only recent, less polluting cars.
 These limits are constantly updated; to know if the class of your car is allowed and the extension of the limits, please have a look at the [Area B page in the Milano city website](https://www.comune.milano.it/en/aree-tematiche/mobilita/area-b).